powmedia/backbone-forms/README.md

 <a name="usage"/>
 ##Usage

-Define a 'schema' attribute on your Backbone models.
+Define a `schema` attribute on your Backbone models.
 The schema keys should match the attributes that get set on the model. `type` defaults to `Text`.
 When you don't need to specify any options you can use the shorthand by passing the editor name as a string.
 See [schema definition](#schema-definition) for more information.

     var User = Backbone.Model.extend({